Experiencing the magic of seeing pages transcend onto the big screen is one of my greatest joys as a reader.

 Pride and Prejudice and Zombies by Jane Austen and Seth Grahame-Smith

-It is a truth universally acknowledged, that a novel in possession of a good premise, must be in want of…brain-eating zombies.
+It is a truth universally acknowledged, that a novel in possession of a good premisemmust be in want of…brain-eating zombies.

-That’s right folks, zombies are taking over the word.
 An article on LiveScience, reported that fantasies about the zombie apocalypse make up a large part of post-apocalyptic pop culture.
-Well, I believe it.

-As you might’ve already guessed, this is a parody of Jane Austen’s, Pride and Prejudice, in which the characters are set in an alternate reality.
+The novel will be a spin on Jane Austen’s, Pride and Prejudice, and set in an alternate reality.
 Elizabeth and her sisters are zombie-fighting warriors while Mr.Darcy, is a famous zombie hunter.
 The premise to this story remains true to Austen’s work, however, there is more action and brutal twists to the original plot.

-Being a Pride and Prejudice fan, I am interested in this dark interpretation, but I’m also skeptical.
+Being a Pride and Prejudice fan, I am interested in this dark tone of the interpretation….and skeptical.
 Will it flop like Abraham Lincoln: Vampire Hunter (which was also written by Smith)?
 Or will it surprise us like Warm Bodies (another zombie book to movie adaptation)?

-Based on this trailer, it seems like the story will focus on the effect zombies have had on societal life, which can be an interesting turn.
-This could work…possibly.
+Based on this trailer, it seems like the story will focus on the effect zombies have had on societal life, which could be an interesting turn.

 Allegiant by Veronica Roth

-It’s been a while since I finished the last installment of the Divergent Series, but the second movie installment left me feeling like I had been reading a different book.
-This was an unfortunate experience because it’s always great to see your favorite scenes on the screen.
-Not only did Insurgent fail to do that, it left me feeling incredibly underwhelmed.
+It’s been a while since I finished the last installment of the Divergent Series, but the second movie left me feeling like I had been reading a different book.
 As movie blogger, TheMovieGuru, said “the film’s choppy structure and tediousness prevents it from ever doing anything interesting.”
-Am I expecting much out of Allegiant?
-Sadly, no.

-One major flaw I see is that the creators have decided to split the novel into two movies.
+One major flaw is that the creators have decided to split the novel into two movies.
 Despite the thickness of the novel, the book does not have enough content to be split into two movies.
-I think the screenwriters noticed this and decided to rename the second part to The Divergent Series: Ascendant.
-What is Ascendant?
-I have no idea.

 Fantastic Beasts and Where to Find Them by J.K.
 Rowling